BP p.l.c.

 17 Jun 2022

-Their ask — BP requests a grandfathering clause for facilities built before 2036, allowing them to use fossil carbon sources until 2045.
-They want municipal solid waste recognized as valid feedstock and clearer rules on allocating emissions across co-products.123
+Message — BP requests a grandfathering clause for plants using fossil carbon until 2045.
+They also want municipal solid waste included as a valid fuel feedstock.
+The company suggests using energy-based allocation for greenhouse gas emissions calculations.123

 BP urges flexibility in EU gas storage mandates